Alonso-del-Arte/blackjack/GameRules.md

 example, both of your hands would have $100 wagers each, not $50 each.

-If any player hits 21 from the first two cards, they have a "natural" blackjack, and the dealer should pay 3/2 times the player's wager.
-However, some players use the term "blackjack" alone to mean natural blackjack, and they don't regard other combinations that add up to 21 (such as three Sevens) as "blackjack."
+If any player hits 21 from the first two cards, they have a "natural" blackjack, and the dealer should pay 3/2 times the player's wager, provided the dealer does not also have natural blackjack.
+So if the dealer's face up card is an Ace, a Ten or a court card, the dealer can't pay out just yet.

+Some players use the term "blackjack" alone to mean natural blackjack, and they don't regard other combinations that add up to 21 (such as three Sevens) as "blackjack."

-For example, you wager $100 on a hand and the dealer gives you an Ace and a Queen, that's natural blackjack and the dealer should pay you $150.
+Let's say you wager $100 on a hand and the dealer gives you an Ace and a Queen, that's natural blackjack and the dealer should pay you $150.
+However, some casinos have reduced the payout to 6/5, so in this example you would only get
+$120.

 The suits of the cards only matter to the extent that blackjack is played with the same kind of cards used for most variants of poker.
 A natural blackjack with